 How to have the best Wulai day trip from Taipei

-Wulai (烏來, Wūlái), is a small aboriginal town located 27km south of Taipei in northern Taiwan – making it one of the easiest day trips from Taipei.
-It’s home to Taiwan’s indigenous Atayal tribe and has roughly 6000 inhabitants.
-Although many consider Wulai as an untamed slice of Taiwan, the town and outer lying area have plenty to offer day visitors.
-With outdoor hot springs, scenic hiking trails, beautiful mountain views, and delicious street food, there’s no reason not to do a Wulai day trip from Taipei.
+Wulai (烏來, Wūlái) is a small aboriginal village located 27km south of Taipei in northern Taiwan.
+It’s one the most accessible day trips from Taipei and a great place to spend a day, especially if you like being surrounded by nature.
+Although many visitors hardly ever make it to Wulai, the town, and outer lying area has plenty to offer day visitors.
+With outdoor hot springs, scenic hiking trails, beautiful mountain views, and delicious street food, there’s no reason not to visit Wulai on a day trip from Taipei.

 If you are looking to explore the outskirts of Taipei, Wulai is a great choice.
 Trade the busy streets for a relaxing day outdoors on an easy Wulai day trip from Taipei.
 In this guide, we set out the very best things to do in Wulai.